fhng/ESP32-ULP-1-Wire/README.md

 1)Used espresssif/esp-idf/system/ulp as a starting template.

-2)All the ds18b20 code is a direct port from feelfreelinux/ds18b20 https://github.com/feelfreelinux/ds18b20
+2)Some of the ds18b20 code is a direct port from feelfreelinux/ds18b20 https://github.com/feelfreelinux/ds18b20

 3)Also, stack.S and subrotines call are from tomtor/up-i2c https://github.com/tomtor/ulp-i2c